Conferences and webinars organised by the International Fertiliser Society

 Details of the what the 2022 Technical Conference would have involved are available to view.

-Agronomic and Technical webinars
+Past Agronomic and Technical webinars

 Our webinars cover a variety of both production and agronomic topics, to the same depth and level of detail as at our Conferences.
 All include a question and answer session.
 They are also open to both Members and non-members of the Society.

-Recent series of webinars looking at aspects of soil carbon
+Webinars looking at aspects of soil carbon

 In May 2022 the Society was delighted to be partnering with Fertilizer Australia to run a series of three webinars covering aspects of soil carbon management under the different conditions that exists in Europe and Australia.
 As well as a presentation by an expert from both parts of the world, each webinar included a panel discussion to explore the issues in more detail.
-Links to recordings of these webinars are available via this webpage.